News Center

 check locale:

-look for the following variables and ensure they are set to utf-8
+locale look for the following variables and ensure they are set to utf-8:

 check current term setting: